patchamama/Simple-Video_podcast-generator/README.md

 Welcome to my second project of the [Code institute](https://codeinstitute.net)!

 I'm happy to meet my second challenge in JavaScript programming (+html+css).
 To meet my challenge I have chosen to create a web tool that allows me to automate the generation of "lines of commands" to join an audio with several images and make a video, that can be uploaded later to YouTube or other video hosting platforms.
-The command line executes the program "ffmpeg" with several parameters that specify the name of the images to insert in the video, at what moment each image is inserted (time), and the audio that composes it.
+The command line executes the program `ffmpeg` with several parameters that specify the name of the images to insert in the video, at what moment each image is inserted (time), and the audio that composes it.

 ![Gallery Example](https://github.com/patchamama/PP2-Simple-Video_podcast-generator/blob/main/doc/PP2-screenshot.png)